dtcenter/MET/met/docs/Users_Guide/series-analysis.rst

 series_analysis output
 ~~~~~~~~~~~~~~~~~~~~~~

 The Series-Analysis tool produces NetCDF files containing output statistics for each grid location from the input files.
 The details about the output statistics available from each output line type are detailed in Chapter 5 since they are also produced by the Grid-Stat Tool.
 A subset of these can be produced by this tool, with the most notable exceptions being the wind vector and neighborhood statistics.
 Users can inventory the contents of the Series-Analysis output files using the ncdump -h command to view header information.
-Additionally, ncview or the plot_data_plane tool can be used to visualize the output.
+Additionally, ncview or the Plot-Data-Plane tool can be used to visualize the output.
 An example of Series-Analysis output is shown in :numref:`series-analysis_Glibert_precip` below.

 .. _series-analysis_Glibert_precip: